Data Centers in Manti

 Natural Disaster Risk

-Egypt has a Moderate disaster risk profile, with an overall INFORM score of 4.3 out of 10, as of September 2025.
-The risk landscape is shaped by specific, localized environmental factors rather than widespread, frequent events.
+Egypt has a moderate overall disaster risk profile, with an INFORM Risk score of 4.3 out of 10 as of September 2025.
+The risk landscape is defined by specific, predictable environmental factors rather than frequent, widespread events.

 - River Flood: Score 9.9